Why Is My Car Insurance So Expensive?

 Drivers with recent accidents or tickets on their records usually pay higher car insurance rates than those with clean records.

-Adult drivers who recently caused a crash pay 49% more for car insurance than those with no accidents or tickets.
-Insurance companies consider these drivers high risk because they're more likely to be in a future accident.
+Adult drivers who recently caused a crash pay 50% more for car insurance than those with no accidents or tickets.
+Insurance companies consider these drivers high risk because they're more likely to be in future accidents.

 Car insurance rate increase for drivers with a ticket or accident